 - patterns of arthritis that characterize PsA

-A skin biopsy: This can confirm the presence of skin psoriasis, a strong risk factor for PsA.
+- a skin biopsy to check for skin psoriasis, a strong risk factor for PsA

 Treatment will depend on the severity of symptoms, among other factors.